How to Invoice Someone

 You might decide to write an invoice by hand.
 A handwritten sales invoice doesn’t look very professional.
 You can also use this invoice if you’re not comfortable using accounting software.

-There are a couple of options to write an invoice by hand: using a blank sheet and writing everything down, or starting with an invoicing pad that is pre-numbered and has a layout.
+There are a couple of options for writing an invoice by hand: using a blank sheet and writing everything down, or starting with a pre-numbered, pre-formatted invoicing pad.

 Recurring Invoice

-Recurring invoices are invoices that are automatically generated at fixed intervals.
-This can be helpful for businesses that need to invoice their customers regularly.
+Recurring invoices are automatically generated at fixed intervals.
+This can be helpful for businesses that need to regularly invoice their customers.

 There are many different reasons to use recurring invoices.
 Some businesses use them for invoicing their customers monthly.
 It can help them stay organised and keep track of their sales.